nhamilton1/bitcoin-ofac-addresses/README.md

 ## How It Works

-1. **Async Mode**: Fetches the OFAC SDN XML file, parses it for Bitcoin addresses (XBT feature type), deduplicates and sorts them
+1. **Async Mode**: Fetches the OFAC SDN XML file, parses it for Bitcoin addresses (XBT feature type), and deduplicates them
 2. **Static Mode**: Imports a pre-generated JSON file containing the address list
-3. **Auto-Updates**: GitHub Actions runs weekly to keep the static data fresh
+3. **Auto-Updates**: GitHub Actions runs daily to keep the static data fresh

 ## License